-How do we handle insurance?
+How do you handle insurance?

-What does it mean to be an out of network provider?
+What does it mean to be an out-of-network provider?

-What if I do not have out of network coverage?
+What if I do not have out-of-network coverage?

-Patients without out of network coverage, which includes TriCare, are considered self-pay.
+Patients without out-of-network coverage, which includes TriCare, are considered self-pay.
 But keep in mind, if you do not have any insurance coverage or cannot afford to pay for your treatment, there are a number of ways to obtain financing or medical loans to cover the costs.

-What is the advantage of an out of network provider versus in network provider?
+What is the advantage of an out-of-network provider versus in-network provider?

-How will we at SEC work with your insurance?
+How will you work with my insurance?

 After your insurance information is sent and received by our office, our front desk administrative team will work to check your eligibility and benefits.
-We will discuss what is covered by your provided insurance and the resulting out of pocket costs upon booking your appointment.
-At this time we will also provide pre-certification for your surgery if needed.
+We will discuss what is covered by your insurance and the resulting out-of-pocket costs upon booking your appointment.
+At this time, we will also provide pre-certification for your surgery if needed.
 Payment for the cost of your initial expenses will be due at the time of your pre-op.
 Throughout this process, we aim to lower patient costs and expenses at all times by working individually with patients and their provided insurance networks.
 Laparoscopic deep-excision surgery is the gold standard of care that endometriosis patient both need and deserve, and we work with our patients to make this a reality.

-How much does our treatment cost?
+How much does your treatment cost?

-Our fees for treatment vary greatly depending on what you receive: a consultation, an examination with presumptive diagnosis, or most commonly all of the above along with laparoscopic surgery for complete removal of all Endometriosis.
-Your insurance and whether or not they accept out of network providers also plays a key role in determining the final cost of your surgery.
-Thus, fees for surgery cannot be determined until the doctor actually sees the extent of Endometriosis and can assess what is involved with its complete removal.
+Our fees for treatment vary greatly depending on what you receive: a consultation, an examination with presumptive diagnosis, or most commonly, all of the above along with laparoscopic surgery for complete removal of all endometriosis.
+Your insurance and whether or not they accept out-of-network providers also plays a key role in determining the final cost of your surgery.
+Thus, fees for surgery cannot be determined until the doctor actually sees the extent of endometriosis and can assess what is involved with its complete removal.

 What are accepted forms of payment?

-While SEC is not a member of any insurance network, this does not mean that all or part of your surgery would not be covered.
+While Seckin Endometriosis Center is not a member of any insurance network, this does not mean that all or part of your surgery will not be covered.
 Once you have a diagnosis, you should discuss your condition with your insurance carrier to determine how much of your treatment plan will be covered under your policy, especially if you need pre-certification before surgery or have a deductible that needs to be met.
 Our staff will assist you in dealing with your insurance company and with the paperwork necessary to file a claim.
 Please speak to our office about your situation and we will kindly put you in touch with an appropriate lender.

-You may call us at 212-988-1444 or have your case reviewed by clicking here.
+or have your case reviewed by clicking here.